Punithnaik1212/intern-project/README.md

 # intern-project
-creating a website using frontend and backend author-Punith naik
+creating a website using frontend and backend.
+Author-Punith naik